braydenwerner/dailytechsupply.com/README.md

 TODO

-1. Validate tables are working, add values and write resolvers
-2. Query data from and get on frontend
+1. Query data from and get on frontend
-3. Add login functionality, jwt-token authentication
+2. Add login functionality, jwt-token authentication
-4. Add more valid data, build UI for items
+3. Add more valid data, build UI for items